kilroybot/kilroy-face-discord/kilroy_face_discord/docs/docs/features/processors.md

 Processors are a way to handle different types of messages.
 They are able to convert between internal and external representations of messages.
-They are responsible for sending messages to the Discord API.

 There are multiple types of processors available, each supporting a different type of message: